chingyu-lin/digit-recognition-oil-consumption/README.md

 # Final Result

-We tried two different digit recognition pipeline.
+We tried two different digit recognition pipelines:

 1. Cropping method
 2. End-to-end solution

+with various data augmentation/ creation techniques.

 We acheived 64.99% accuracy on digital digit testset and 59.45% on analog testset.